MusediJony/EDSA_Regression-predict/README.md

 I personally obtained an RMSE score of 750 with a position rank of 40 out of 275 individuals/groups that participated in this competion.

 The latter link above takes you to the actual competition.
-You will be able to click on the leaderboard and see my profile at positio 40
+You will be able to click on the leaderboard and see my profile at position 40